mbudisic/MA563-S20/syllabus.md

 ### Quizzes

-Once per week, on Monday, there will be a quick one-question quiz at the beginning of the class.
+Once per week, on Monday, there will be a quick 5 minute quiz at the beginning of the class.
 The purpose is to test the vocabulary/definitions from the previous week's material and the reading assigned for the Monday's class.

 If you miss the class, there will be no way of making up the quiz.
 I will drop everyone's 3 lowest grades to allow for unexpected/unexcused absences.